10 Cinematic Milestones That Were Reached Sooner Than You Think

 2. The First Color Film: Annabelle Butterfly Dance (1894)

 Technically, Annabelle Butterfly Dance (1894) wasn’t shot on color film, but rather tinted by hand, one frame at a time, after filming.
-But it is nonetheless the first union of moving pictures with color.
+But it is nonetheless the first union of moving pictures with color, and is made all the more impressive by the way the dancer's garments change colors while she moves.

-Annabelle Moore, also known as Peerless Annabelle, was a highly successful actress and dancer who made several films for Thomas Edison’s studios.
-She danced and acted in Ziegfeld Follies productions from 1907 to her retirement in 1912.
+The dancer was Annabelle Moore, also known as Peerless Annabelle.
+She made several films for Thomas Edison’s studios and performed in Ziegfeld Follies productions from 1907 to her retirement in 1912.

 The first footage ever shot in color was a series of untitled shorts made by Edwardian photographer William Turner.
 His films featured the streets of London, his pet macaw, and his three children playing in their backyard.